 There are two interesting observations in this definition.
 First is that 'policies', according to this definition, refer to objectives, and adaptation objectives might be drawn from the overall policy objectives of the country.
 In this context the recommendation to countries might be to set specific country objectives with changing climate in mind (e.g., improved efficiency of water consumption, protection of wetlands, enhanced food security, improved public health, etc.), and then adaptation can be evaluated in terms of its contribution to achieving these overall objectives.
-It is not clear whether this definition also incorporates specific adaptation objectives like for example, development of drought plans, building a dam, building a sea-level rise protection wall, setting and enforcing building codes and land-use policies, etc.
+Conceptually, specific adaptation objectives should be incorporated into national goals.